• Skip to primary navigation

 If you're a "dinner in a bowl" type of person like me, you're going to love these rice bowls with fried salmon bites.
 This is a dish that looks complicated but is actually simple and easy to whip up.
 You get well rounded meal with carbs, protein, and fat, the whole sha-bang!
 Even kids will love it!

-You will also love my crispy gluten free salmon cakes, Whole30 bang bang shrimp, and my cajun shrimp and rice skillet.
+You will also love my gluten free salmon cakes, lemon ricotta pasta, bang bang shrimp, and my spicy vodka recipes!

 Jump to: